akkartik/text.love/README.md

   screen line and start of the next, so clicking the mouse to position the cursor can very occasionally do the wrong thing.

-* Touchpads can drag the mouse pointer using a light touch or a heavy click.
-  On Linux, drags using the light touch get interrupted when a key is pressed.
-  You'll have to press down to drag.

 * Can't scroll while selecting text with mouse.

 * No scrollbars yet.
 That stuff is hard.